 No, that’s not an overly hairy centipede you see; it’s most likely a pest known as a silverfish.
 The scales on these pests range from brown to silver (hence the name).
 They eat paper and glue and can often be found where books are abundant and infrequently used.

-Flies & Gnats
+Flies & gnats

-These winged annoyances are another common Seattle pest control problem in dorms – and are perhaps the most frustrating because they are difficult to get rid of once they are present.
+These winged annoyances are another common pest problem in dorms – and are perhaps the most frustrating because they are difficult to get rid of once they are present.
 Flies will swarm around any food or decaying organisms, and even if you think you’re suave by tossing out your trash every night, you’re most likely neglecting the errant crumbs that end up into the smallest corners of your already small abode.
 Pass a hand-held vacuum over the floor and under furniture often.

 Gnats are smaller versions of flies, and they take a more vegetarian approach to consumption, concentrating mostly on anything liquid.
 That half-full cup of water that’s been sitting on the window sill for the last week is a buffet for gnats; leaky pipes and shower stalls are also common hangout areas for gnats.
 Keep your room clean and free of trash and dirty dishes.
 And buy a fly swatter just in case.